 Selective Mutism Service

 When a child speaks freely with close family members but is quiet and withdrawn in new or strange situations, even refusing to communicate with hand gestures, selective mutism may be the cause.
-At NYU Langone’s Child Study Center, we use cognitive behavioral therapy, one of the most promising treatments for selective mutism.
+At the Child Study Center, part of Hassenfeld Children’s Hospital of New York at NYU Langone, we use cognitive behavioral therapy, one of the most promising treatments for selective mutism.

 Cognitive behavioral therapy focuses on systematically addressing the child's avoidance of speaking through behavior management techniques, role playing, and the use of video.
 Additional work is done with parents and teachers to increase the likelihood of a child speaking in public.
 In many cases, medication is effective.